 We are the manufacture and distributor of high quality, doweled Lodgepole Pine and lathed pine posts and pole products.
 Used for business, agriculture, industry home, farm and ranch.
 Our facility is located just north of Hayden Idaho on Old Highway 95.
-Our current locations are our Hayden Mill (open to the public) and our stocking distributor C&E Lumber in Pomona CA.
+Our current location is our Hayden Mill (open to the public) and we service a full line stocking distributor, C&E Lumber, in Pomona, CA.

 “Awareness of Lodgepole pine and its many adaptations relating to the farm and